OWASP/www-project-proactive-controls/v3/en/c8-protect-data-everywhere.md

 # C8: Protect Data Everywhere

 ## Description
-Sensitive data such as passwords, credit card numbers, health records, personal information and business secrets require extra protection, particularly if that data falls under privacy laws (EU's General Data Protection Regulation GDPR), financial data protection rules such as PCI Data Security Standard (PCI DSS) or other regulations
+Sensitive data such as passwords, credit card numbers, health records, personal information and business secrets require extra protection, particularly if that data falls under privacy laws (EU's General Data Protection Regulation GDPR), financial data protection rules such as PCI Data Security Standard (PCI DSS) or other regulations.

 Attackers can steal data from web and webservice applications in a number of ways.
 For example, if sensitive information in sent over the internet  without communications security, then an attacker on a shared wireless connection could see and steal another user's data.
 Also, an attacker could use SQL Injection to steal passwords and other credentials from an applications database and expose that information to the public.